multifactor/MFKDF/README.md

 # Key Stacking
 Key stacking allows a mulit-factor derived key to be used as an input to another multi-factor derived key, allowing for more complex key-derivation policies to be used.

-Note: Using key stacking directly is not recommended; consider using the [key policy]{@tutorial 05policy} interface instead.
+Note: Using key stacking directly is not recommended; consider using the [key policy](#policy-based-key-derivation) interface instead.
 However, if you wish to directly use stacking, you may do so as follows:

 ## Setup
 The following key stacking setup has the effect of requiring (password1 AND password2) OR password3: